Josh Heard

-Joshua David Heard (born 29 November 1994) is a Welsh professional footballer who plays as an attacking midfielder for Pacific FC of the Canadian Premier League.
+Joshua David Heard (born 29 November 1994) is a Welsh professional footballer who plays as an attacking midfielder for and captains Pacific FC of the Canadian Premier League.

 Early life

 Heard was born in Cardiff, Wales and moved to Victoria, Canada when he was three.
 Heard played youth soccer with Lakehill Soccer Association.
 He also played for Victoria Metro and the Victoria Highlanders.
 He had been invited to train with the Vancouver Whitecaps Academy, but he elected to attend college and play college soccer instead.